espressif/esp-usb-bridge/README.md

 idf.py uf2
 ```

+### Known issues

+- The JTAG communication is currently slow. `set remotetimeout 100` should be set before loading the project
+  binary.
+The command can be placed into the gdbinit file as the first instruction.

 ## License

 The code in this project Copyright 2020-2022 Espressif Systems (Shanghai) Co Ltd., and is licensed under the Apache License Version 2.0.
 The copy of the license can be found in the [LICENSE](LICENSE) file.